At a Glance

 Tailor Your CV: Make sure your CV highlights your qualifications, including your PGCE and relevant degree.
 Emphasise your experience in teaching Physics and Science, as well as any extracurricular activities you've led.

-Craft a Compelling Cover Letter: In your cover letter, express your passion for teaching Physics and your understanding of the British Curriculum.
-Mention specific examples of how you've successfully engaged students and improved their learning outcomes.
+Craft a Strong Cover Letter: Write a cover letter that showcases your passion for teaching Physics and your understanding of the British Curriculum.
+Mention specific examples of how you've engaged students and improved their learning outcomes.

 How to prepare for a job interview at The Teaching Executives Ltd